-(2) A Joint venture located in Saskatoon (Province of Saskatchewan.
+(2) A joint venture located in Saskatoon (Province of Saskatchewan.
 Canada) and held 70% by Vilmorin & Cie and 30% by Canterra Seeds.
-Furthermore Vilmorin & Cie holds 30% of the capital stock of the company Canterra Seeds.
+Furthermore Vilmorin & Cie holds 30% of the capital stock

 (3) Saskatchewan Pulse Growers is a not-for-profit organization representing and supporting more than 15,000 pulse producers established in the province of Saskatchewan (Canada).